Ognjen Sviličić: Career

 Sviličić was born 1971 in Split, in a family of journalists.
 He started his career with a series of TV features which had a mixed critical response.
 At the beginning of the 2000s, Sviličić often worked as a co-writer or script doctor on films by other directors (What Iva Recorded by Tomislav Radić, The Melon Route by Branko Schmidt).
 Many of the directors with whom he worked made significantly better films than usual while co-working with Sviličić.
 Sviličić was therefore sometimes nicknamed "Mabuse of Croatian cinema", who "resurrects [directors] from the dead".

-Sviličić's first international success was comedy Sorry for Kung Fu, in which young woman from the Dalmatian highlands comes back from Germany to her native village.
+Sviličić's first international success was the comedy Sorry for Kung Fu, in which a young woman from the Dalmatian highlands comes back from Germany to her native village.
 Girl (Daria Lorenci) is pregnant, but does not reveal the identity of the father.
 Their old-fashioned parents try to find a husband for her, but she stubbornly refuses.
 The film was screened in a Forum program of Berlinale.

 Sviličić's next film, Armin, was also screened in Berlin Forum.
 That is the story about a teenage musician and his simpleton father who travel from Bosnia to Zagreb to audition for a German coproduction film.
 Son is skeptical and bitter, and father is naive and overtly enthusiastic for anything that is "Western" and "European".

-His next internationally recognised film was These Are the Rules, premiered on Venice, Orrizonti section where it won the award for the best actor.
+His next internationally recognised film was These Are the Rules, premiered in the Orrizonti section at the Venice Film Festival, where it won the award for the best actor.

 Sviličić is continually working as a script writer, he wrote the script for "The Father" together with director Srdan Golubović (Premiere Berlinale 2020, Panorama audience award).